carlosp420/PyPhyloGenomics/doc/getting-started.rst

     Deleting exons below 300 nucleotides ...
     There are 7411 exons

-5. Some small segments of sequences might be similar to non-homologous regions of the genome.
+5. Some small segments of sequences might match exons present in more than one scaffold.
 We will use the function ``eraseFalsePosi`` to keep those matches of longest length:

     >>> exons = BLAST.eraseFalsePosi(exons) # Drop presumable false positives.
     Erasing False Positives ...